 3(a) Indemnity.
 Each party shall indemnify, defend through appointment of its choice of counsel and hold the other party (and their respective members, directors, officers, employees, Consultants, affiliates, controlling parties and representatives on their respective Board of Directors) harmless from and against all claims, liability, loss or damage, together with all reasonable costs and expenses related thereto (including reasonable legal and accounting fees and expenses), arising from the performance of its obligations under this Agreement other than those resulting from the gross negligence or willful misconduct of the other party or its representatives.

 3(b) LIMITATION OF LIABILITY.
-EXCEPT WITH RESPECT TO THE INDEMNIFICATION OBLIGATIONS SET FORTH IN THIS SECTION 3, IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER, OR TO ANY THIRD PARTY, UNDER THIS AGREEMENT OR OTHERWISE, FOR CONSEQUENTIAL, EXEMPLARY, SPECIAL, INCIDENTAL, OR PUNITIVE DAMAGES (EVEN IF THAT PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES), INCLUDING, WITHOUT LIMITATION, LOSS OF REVENUE, ANTICIPATED PROFITS OR LOST BUSINESS.
+IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER, OR TO ANY THIRD PARTY, UNDER THIS AGREEMENT OR OTHERWISE, FOR CONSEQUENTIAL, EXEMPLARY, SPECIAL, INCIDENTAL, OR PUNITIVE DAMAGES (EVEN IF THAT PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES), INCLUDING, WITHOUT LIMITATION, LOSS OF REVENUE, ANTICIPATED PROFITS OR LOST BUSINESS.
+THE PARTIES FURTHER AGREE THAT IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR ANY AMOUNT IN EXCESS OF THE FEES ACTUALLY PAID TO PROVIDER BY CUSTOMER.
 THE FOREGOING LIMITATIONS SHALL APPLY TO ALL CAUSES OF ACTION IN THE AGGREGATE, INCLUDING, WITHOUT LIMITATION, BREACH OF CONTRACT, BREACH OF WARRANTY, NEGLIGENCE, STRICT LIABILITY, MISREPRESENTATION, AND OTHER TORTS.

 4. Confidential Information.
 Each party acknowledges that during the term of Agreement, either party may come into contact with the other party’s trade secrets and confidential/proprietary information.
 Each party agrees that any such information received from the other party will be treated by the other party in full confidence and will not be revealed to any other persons, firms or organizations without the other party’s express written agreement, nor used to the competitive disadvantage of the other party.